 "At the moment, it's looking pretty positive for Fabio that he could be back ahead of schedule and maybe make the end of the season," Borini stated.

 Meanwhile, defender Martin Kelly will not be risked this term as he continues his rehabilitation from a serious knee injury.

 Kelly ruptured the anterior cruciate ligament in his right knee during September's game against Manchester United but Driscoll says the defender should look no further than the club and national team captain for inspiration during his recovery.

-"We'll probably look to prioritise getting him back for pre-season 110 per cent fit - 10% fitter, stronger and quicker, more powerful and agile than he was previously.
+"We'll probably look to prioritize getting him back for preseason 110 percent fit - 10 percent fitter, stronger and quicker, more powerful and agile than he was previously."

 Driscoll explained that Kelly could technically play by the end of the season but insisted that Liverpool is playing it safe and wants to see the player totally fit next season.

 "He'll probably be in a position where it will be tempting to put him into games again this season.
 But it will show class and quality if we make sure that he's in a very strong position so he can fly next season."